17swifts/email-classifier/README.md

 - [Testing](#testing)

 ## Overview
 This project is an email client application developed as part of a technical assignment for Shipster.
 The application classifies emails into categories such as Immediate Attention, Promotional, Updates, and Junk.
 It includes a user-friendly interface built with React and Bootstrap, and a backend API built with Python and Flask for managing email data and rules.
-Emails are classified using a rule basede filtering approach with help from Natural Language Processing (spaCy) to support multiple languages.
+Emails are classified using a rule based filtering approach with help from Natural Language Processing (spaCy) to support multiple languages.
 Given more data, a hybrid classification approach would be used with a machine learning model.
 Similarly, an SQLLite database would also be added to store stateful data and improve category management features described below.

 ![image](https://github.com/user-attachments/assets/106a68fb-2e6f-4d89-ab63-846415645254)